-Mobile commerce – or, mCommerce – involves using mobile devices to advertise and sell products and services.
+Mobile commerce (mCommerce) involves using mobile devices to advertise and sell products and services.

-Mcommerce sales are expected to reach an estimated $431 billion in 2022.
+Global mCommerce sales are set to be worth $2.2 trillion in 2023.
 So, you need to prepare by creating mobile-friendly product pages to convert browsers to buyers.

 The ultimate mobile commerce technology is your website.
 Sure, a flashy mobile phone app would be great.
 But, realistically, they’re expensive and take time to develop.

-Here are some examples of optimizing eCommerce website technology will drive conversions:
+Here are some examples of how optimizing eCommerce website technology will drive conversions:

 Voice search isn’t something to incorporate into your tech stack.
 Instead, it’s a tool you and your eCommerce store should prepare for.
 With 135.6 million shoppers using voice search, it’s one of the fastest-growing methods consumers use to search for products.
 So, it’s essential your products stand out.

 As with traditional search (such as Google), optimizing your eCommerce website for voice search relies on a solid SEO strategy.
 But there’s a twist.
 When it comes to SEO for voice search, focus on how people speak as opposed to type.

 For instance, a voice search is usually presented as a conversational question.
 Such as: ’Hey, Alexa, where can I buy a Manchester City jersey near me?’.

 When writing product descriptions and product titles, make sure they’re conversational.
 Use Hemingway Editor, SEMrush writing assistant, or Grammarly.
 Each will ensure you maintain a consistent tone of voice.